 Mediators Beyond Borders International has over 200 professional mediation, conflict transformation, trauma recovery and academic specialists who have worked successfully with partners in 33 countries on five continents and within the US.

 CTF provided a grant to launch MBBI’s new initiative: Democracy, Politics, and Conflict Engagement (DPACE).
-DPACE is engaging a team of ten conflict professionals from diverse backgrounds and experiences to work with movements to design a framework and recommend a suite of services to support progressive organizations within the US.
+DPACE engages a team of conflict professionals from diverse backgrounds and experiences.
+Together they have coalesced their practices and approaches into the DPACE Conflict Literacy Framework.

 Movement Strategy Center (MSC) is a national leader in transformational social-justice movement building with 300+ partner grassroots organizations, alliances, and networks that operate at local, regional, and national levels.
 In 2014, MSC launched the Transitions Initiative to catalyze powerful, effective strategy and action to transition from a world of domination, extraction, and violence to a world of regeneration, interdependence, and love.
 MSC sees generative conflict principles and practices as having gifts to offer the work for a just transition.

 CTF provided a grant to support MSC’s development of a workbook that provides exercises to help others embrace the gifts of conflict.
 Some of the inquiries being explored are:

 - There are no disposable people, so how do we find ways to address conflict that doesn’t cut us off from each other?